emagiz/emdocs/mds/microlearning/crashcourse-platform-create-adding-flows-to-create.md

 ### 3.1 Generate infra flows
 To ensure that all your flows are running correctly and can connect to the JMS properly you need so-called Infra flows.
-The first time you start in Create and everytime after you add a new system to Create don't forget to press the button called Generate all infras.
+The first time you start in Create and every time after you add a new system to Create don't forget to press the button called Generate all infras.

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-create-adding-flows-to-create--generate-all-infras.png"></p>